jaflesch/ts-pokeapi/docs/docs/poke-api/interfaces/evolution.md

       <td>`id`</td>
       <td>`number`</td>
       <td>Yes</td>
-      <td>The identifier for this resource</td>
+      <td>The identifier for this resource.</td>
     </tr>
     <tr>
       <td>`chain`</td>
       <td>[`ChainLink`](#chainlink)</td>
       <td>Yes</td>
       <td>The base chain link object.
 Each link contains evolution details for a Pokémon in the chain.
-Each link references the next Pokémon in the natural evolution order</td>
+Each link references the next Pokémon in the natural evolution order.</td>
     </tr>
     <tr>
       <td>`baby_trigger_item`</td>
       <td>[`NamedAPIResource`](../utils/#namedapiresource)</td>
       <td>Yes</td>
-      <td>The item that a Pokémon would be holding when mating that would trigger the egg hatching a baby Pokémon rather than a basic Pokémon</td>
+      <td>The item that a Pokémon would be holding when mating that would trigger the egg hatching a baby Pokémon rather than a basic Pokémon.</td>
     </tr>
   </tbody>
 </table>

 ### ChainLink

-Conditions which affect what pokemon might appear in the wild, e.g., day or night.

 <table className='full-width'>
   <thead className='left upc'>